Malaysian ‘Sunday Lunch’ Pot-Roast Chicken

 Malaysian food could easily have a shot at being one of our favorites, it’s a real culture clash of influences from China, Thailand and India and everything in between, in other words it’s completely delicious.
 This is a way to spice up a classic British roast chicken, with a punchy marinade and veggies cooked in coconut milk, inspired by the Malaysian Ayam Goreng marinade.

-Prep time: 30 minutes + 2 hours (or overnight) Cook time: 2 hours Serves: 4
+Prep time: 30 minutes + 2 hours (or overnight) Cooking time: 2 hours Serves: 4

 For the marinade